these shining lives

 Production History

-May 2013- the Tank Theatre.
+May 2013: The Tank Theatre.
 Directed by Bridget Leak.
-Featuring Ashley Adelman, Maura Zooey Barry, Holly Kay Benedict, Jake Cullens, Dave Herigstad and Petol Weekes.
+Featuring Ash Singer, Maura Zooey Barry, Holly Kay Benedict, Jake Cullens, Dave Herigstad and Petol Weekes.

-Sept.
-2013 - Performed a section of “These Shining Lives” for The Cultural Committee’s Health and Occupational Safety Seminar in NYC at The New York Academy of Medicine.
+September 2013: Performed section for The Cultural Committee's Health and Occupational Safety Seminar at The New York Academy of Medicine.

-2018 - the Kraine Theatre and For The Farmingdale Bethpage Historical Society for women’s history month.
+2018: The Kraine Theatre and performance for The Farmingdale Bethpage Historical Society for women's history month.
 Directed by Jessica Schechter.
 Stage managed by Tobie Goldberg and Carina Don.
 Featuring Andrew Dunn, Darla Juniper, Jessica Mosher, Kara Hankard, Katya Collazo, Robert Whiston.